 If you'd like to see us expand this article with more information, such as potential use cases, alternative services, implementation considerations, or pricing guidance, let us know with GitHub Feedback!

 Lean manufacturing, cost control, and waste reduction are imperative for manufacturing to remain competitive.
 In circuit-board manufacturing, faulty boards can cost manufacturers money and productivity.
 Assembly lines rely on human operators to quickly review and validate boards flagged as potentially faulty by assembly-line test machines.

-Using this solution to automate failure detection instead of relying solely on human operators helps improve the identification of faulty electronic components and boost productivity.
+Use this solution to automate failure detection instead of relying solely on human operators, and help improve the identification of faulty electronic components and boost productivity.

 Download an SVG of this architecture.